mx-iao/specs/pipelines-R-apis.md

 * will we need to expose `DataReference` class to support Pipelines?
 * which additional `Datastore` types to support?
 * how often are people defining the Pipeline steps through the SDK?
 Is it enough to just support loading from yaml file?
+ * does yaml file support the pre-build module steps?
+* clarify difference between `ModuleStep` and the pre-built ones like `PythonScriptStep`
+* clarify usage of `Graph`